nicoverbruggen/phpmon/README.md

 Follow instructions as specified in the alert in order to resolve any issues.

+## 🤔 Quick Troubleshooting

+### PHP Monitor says that the latest version of PHP is not installed, but it is!

+Try installing again using `brew install php`.

+This should resolve the issue!
+If that does not fix the issue, run `brew link php --force`.
+(Afterwards, you may need to restart your terminal to make sure the new linked version is detected.)

+### PHP Monitor says the correct version is loaded, but my Valet sites don't work!

+Your sites aren't showing up, or you are seeing a 502?
+It's a common issue.

+You may need to run `valet install`, preferably after updating `valet` by running `composer global update`.

-## 📝 Additional information & FAQ
+## 📝 Quick Setup & FAQ

 Please consult the [additional information][2] file that contains more information.

 It has answers to additional questions and more information to troubleshoot your problem.

 ## ⭐️ Star me!